conor-smith/3403Project/README.md

 To avoid dissatisfaction from the userbase due to movies they believe should be included, the movies in the polls should be chosen based on a mix of critical reception and/or audience reception.
 More specific topics are also great for avoiding this issue as the likely candidate pool would shrink (e.g: The best movie of 2019 vs The best movie sound design of 2019).
 This would also get users thinking more deeply about movies.
+Sidenote: We had initially intended to rank  multiple forms of media (movies, music and games) but we scaled down due to time constraints and overcomplexity.
+This is why in the code, we refer to movies as media.
 TODO explain social mechanism/voting mechanism used.

 ## Architecture
 TODO the architecture of the web application

 ## Getting Started
-TODO fill out OS versions
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes (tested on Windows, Linux and macOS 10.14.4).
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes (tested on Linux and macOS).

 ### Prerequisites
 While in your virtual environment, install the following: